Waste-Wood/e-CARE/README.md

 #### 2.2 <font color=Blue>**Explanation Generation**</font>: Conceptual Explanation Generation Task

-The conceptual explanation is about the essential condition that enables the existence of the causal fact.
-For example, as the above instance shows, the explanation points out the nature of copper that Copper is a good thermal conductor, so that holding copper on fire will make fingers feel burnt immediately.
+This task requires model to generate a explanation for a provided causal fact.
+For example, as the above instance shows, given the causal fact <*Cause*: Tom holds a copper block by hand and heats it on fire. *Effect*: His fingers feel burnt immediately.>, the cusal explanation generation task requires model to generate an explanation for the given causal fact.
 Each instance of <font color=Blue>**Explanation Generation**</font> (`./dataset/Explanation_Generation`) is a line in `./dataset/Explanation_Generation/train.jsonl` or `./dataset/Explanation_Generation/dev.jsonl`, each line is in json format, the keys and values of a line are list as follows:

 ```json
 {